QuorumDMS/ftp-srv/README.md

 ## Overview
 `ftp-srv` is a modern and extensible FTP server designed to be simple yet configurable.

+You can use `ftp-srv` to traverse the file system on the server, but it's biggest strength comes from it's customizable file system.
+This allows you to serve a custom, dynamic, or unique file system to users.
+You can even server a different system depending on the user connecting.

 ## Features
 - Extensible [file systems](#file-system) per connection
 - Passive and active transfers